Sivko-Burko: Tale type

 Russian scholarship classifies the tale as type 530, "Сивко-Бурко" ("Sivko-Burko"), of the East Slavic Folktale Classification (СУС): the foolish third brother holds a vigil on his father's grave and is rewarded a magical horse named Sivko-Burko, which he rides to reach the princess atop a tower.
 The East Slavic tale corresponds to tale type ATU 530, "The Princess on the Glass Hill", of the international Aarne-Thompson-Uther Index.

 Motifs

+The hero's vigil at his father's grave

+August Leskien acknowledged that the "numerous" Slavic variants "almost universally begin" with the father's dying wish for his sons to hold a vigil for his coffin or dead body at night.
+Similarly, Walter Scherf, in Lexikon der Zaubermärchen, noted that the guard at the grave was a "particularly common" opening in Slavic countries, and that in this episode, there is a close bond between father and his youngest son that persists after death.
+In this regard, Vladimir Propp, in his work The Russian Folktale, argued that the test in the tale type involves the cult of ancestors, since the third brother is the only one who fulfills the dead father's request.

 The horse helper

 Russian scholar Vladimir Propp argued that the magical horse of the Russian tale Sivko-Burko represented a messenger connected to the Otherworld, and mentioned an ancient Slavic funeral custom of burying a horse with its owner.
 Propp, in a later study, remarked that the male hero finds the magical horses in a crypt, deep in the mountain or under a stone - a motif he called Конь в подвале ("horse in the cellar").
 According to him, this motif reaffirmed the connection between horses and the cult of the ancestors.
 Following Propp's arguments, researcher T. V. Mzhelskaya, based on archeological evidence, suggests that the motif of the "horse in the cellar" integrated into Russian folklore via a nomadic people of the Eurasian steppe.

 The horse's name, Sivko-Burko, refers to the horse the hero's father summons to help his son, sometimes translated as "Grey-Brown, "Silver-Roan", or "The Grey and Chestnut Horse".
 The steed is described as venting fire from his nostrils, and with the ability to fly.
 Russian scholarship remarks that the character of the magical horse Sivka already appears in Russian literature by the late 15th century.

 Some scholars trace the origin of the wonder horse to Central Asian epic narratives, from there spreading to Eastern Asia, South Asia, the Middle East and then to Europe.